Marker Making in Garment Industry

 Digitizing System

-• In this process, patterns are placed in the digitizing board.
+• In this process, patterns are placed on the digitizing board.

-• Every portion of the components are sent to the memory of the computer by clicking special mouse around the pieces.
+• Each portion of the components is sent to the computer memory by clicking the special mouse around the pieces.

 Scanning System